-- [43] At issue is whether the assessment of subject property is fair and equitable in relation to similar properties in the municipality. - [44] The Board is of the opinion that equity as intended in the legislation relates to properties throughout the municipality and not solely within a single property such as a power centre.
-The Board therefore gives more weight to the Respondent's position and finds that its approach to the preparation of assessment is fair and equitable and meets mass appraisal and legislative requirements. - [45] Further, the Board notes that in order to determine market rates, the Respondent demonstrated that they analysed rental rates based on specific space categories and subsequently by class and quality over the entire municipality.
-The Complainant focused solely on a limited number of properties over a narrower time period for each space category an analysis that yielded different results. - [46] The Board accepts the Respondents position that a City-wide analysis utilizing class and quality data is both fair and equitable and, therefore the Board gives little weight to the Complainants limited number of comparable properties as justification to adjust the assessment for the subject property. - [47] The Board notes that rental rates are contingent on the economic factors at play at the time a lease is signed and may also be impacted by negotiation elements, and therefore concludes that the assessed rates follow the rental rates reasonably closely.
-The Board finds that the subject property is not assessed in excess of actual market rates. - [48] The Board is of the view that equity as referenced in s.
-293 of the Municipal Government Act is intended to relate to the entire municipality rather than one specific property. - [49] The Complainant argued that the assessment was unfair and inequitable because it relied on leases that were signed outside of the Complainant's suggested three year period.
-The Board determined that the MGA does not address what date range is to be used and that while the 2016 Alberta Assessment Quality Ministers Guidelines enacted by Ministerial Order on September 1, 2016 do address a three year period, this is an element related to the information required in association with a Municipal Affairs audit and not directly related to assessment preparation. - [50] Further, the Board notes that the Guidelines also state that an auditor may request sales outside of the three year period.
-The Board finds that a municipality is not bound by a three-year period and has the discretion to utilize a wider range of lease dates.
+- [45] At issue is whether the assessment of subject property is fair and equitable in relation to similar properties in the municipality. - [46] The Board is of the opinion that equity as intended in the legislation relates to all properties throughout the municipality and not solely within a single property such as a power centre.
+The Board therefore gives more weight to the Respondent's position and finds that its approach to the preparation of assessment is fair and equitable and meets mass appraisal and legislative requirements. - [47] Further, the Board notes that in order to determine market rates, the Respondent demonstrated that they analysed rental rates based on specific space categories and subsequently by class and quality over the entire municipality.
+The Complainant focused solely on a limited number of properties over a narrower time period for each space category an analysis that yielded different results. - [48] The Board accepts the Respondents position that a City-wide analysis utilizing class and quality data is both fair and equitable and, therefore the Board gives little weight to the Complainants limited number of comparable properties as justification to adjust the assessment for the subject property. - [49] The Board notes that rental rates are contingent on the economic factors at play at the time a lease is signed and may also be impacted by negotiation elements, and therefore concludes that the assessed rates follow the rental rates reasonably closely.
+The Board finds that the subject property is not assessed in excess of actual market rates. - [50] The Complainant argued that the assessment was unfair and inequitable because it relied on leases that were signed outside of the Complainant's suggested three year period.
+The Board determined that the MGA does not address what date range is to be used and that while the 2016 Alberta Assessment Quality Ministers Guidelines enacted by Ministerial Order on September 1, 2016 do address a three year period, this is an element related to the information required in association with a Municipal Affairs audit and not directly related to assessment preparation.

-The Board finds that there is insufficient evidence to support the Complainant's arguments and adjust the subject property's 2016 assessment.
+- [51] Further, the Board notes that the Guidelines also state that an auditor may request sales outside of the three year period.
+The Board finds that a municipality is not bound by a three-year period and has the discretion to utilize a wider range of lease dates. - [52] The Board finds that there is insufficient evidence to support the Complainant's arguments and adjust the subject property's 2016 assessment.